 VHFA ASSIST down payment assistance

-In order to qualify, you’ll be required to participate in homebuyer education, and must meet the income and purchase price limits that apply to the first mortgage program you’re using.
+To qualify, you’ll be required to complete homebuyer education, and must meet the income and purchase price limits that apply to the first mortgage program you’re using.
 You also can’t have more than $30,000 in liquid assets, excluding retirement savings.

 Other Vermont homebuyer assistance programs